School Age Programs

-- go to School & learn the way “scholars” did in 1870, through recitation and with chalk & ink pens, & play recess games of the time period;
+Go to School & learn the way “scholars” did in 1870, through recitation and with chalk & ink pens, & play word games of the time period;

-- help out in the Mansion’s Kitchen to do the washing, bring in firewood for the cook-stove, carry water from the outside pump, & investigate some of the “tools of the trade” used for making and preserving food;
+Help out in the Farmer’s Cottage Kitchen or Mr. Washburn’s Kitchen to do the washing, piecing a quilt square, bring in firewood for the cook-stove, carry water from the outside pump, & investigate some of the “tools of the trade” used for making and preparing food;

-- work on the Farm – gather eggs, tend to Norlands’ livestock, or plant, weed, hoe, gather, mulch & generally tend the garden, (older children may get to participate in tasks such as barn maintenance, fence mending, & firewood cutting);
+Work on the Farm – gather eggs, tend to Norlands’ goats, or plant, weed, hoe, gather, & tend the garden.

-- hear the story of how Norlands was built by the remarkable Washburn family by touring their beautiful mansion.
+Hear the story of how Norlands was built by the remarkable Washburn family by touring their beautiful summer home and/or library.

 Our staff has been trained in group management and takes the safety of all guests as our first priority.